juliancwirko/elrond-simple-sc-frontend-app/README.md

 - [https://elven-piggy-bank.netlify.app/](https://elven-piggy-bank.netlify.app/)

-Remember that the testnet will be restarted from time to time.
-It means that preconfigured PiggyBank Smart Contract will stop working.
+Remember that the devnet will be restarted from time to time.
+It could mean that preconfigured PiggyBank Smart Contract will stop working.
 I'll try to redeploy a new one in such a case, but this won't be automatic.

 **This app is for learning and demonstration purposes only.**